B.M.S. Course Descriptions

 SCI338L – RESTORATIVE ART II LAB (Credits included in RA II)

-Lab application of SCI338 curriculum with a focus on the modeling and reconstruction of features & facial form, hair replacement, and cosmetic application.
+Practical application of the Restorative Art (SCI338) curriculum with a focus on the modeling and reconstruction of features & facial form, hair replacement, and cosmetic application.
+Credit hours are included in SCI338.

 SCI336 – EMBALMING THEORY III (3 credit hours)